Plumbing Priorities

 Ignoring office time as a real cost

-DIY work is not free when the owner or dispatcher spends weeks patching reminders, follow-up rules, and routing logic.
+DIY work is not free when the owner, dispatcher, or CSR spends weeks patching reminders, follow-up rules, and routing logic.
 The first workflow should be scoped against both cash cost and the time drag of getting it wrong.

 Skipping the baseline

-Know what the current leak costs: missed calls, cold inquiries, callback-heavy reschedules, stale estimates, or after-hours demand nobody is covering.
+Know what the current leak costs: missed calls, cold inquiries, callback-heavy schedule changes, or after-hours demand nobody is covering.
 Without that baseline, it is hard to choose the right first workflow or prove that the first build paid off.

 Trying to automate judgment-heavy dispatch decisions too early

-The first plumbing workflow should improve timing, consistency, and visibility — not improvise technician assignment logic, pricing exceptions, or job-scope judgment without clear guardrails.
+The first plumbing workflow should improve timing, consistency, and visibility — not improvise technician assignment logic, pricing exceptions, or nuanced service judgment without clear guardrails.
 Use automation to support dispatch and office staff, not to fake operational judgment before the inputs are reliable.

 Relevant proof and adjacent proof

-The live plumbing page already isolates the exact first-project options this page is comparing
+The live plumbing pages already isolate the exact first-project options this page is comparing

 Read the full case study